Crow (horse): 1977–1978: later career

 Crow did not record any major successes in 1977.
 He did, however, finish a close fifth behind Alleged in the Prix de l'Arc de Triomphe and ran third to Johnny D. in the Turf Classic.
 At five Crow was trained in England by Peter Walwyn.
 He finished second to Rex Magna in the Prix d'Hédouville and won the Ormonde Stakes at Chester.
 In June he appeared at Epsom Downs Racecourse for the Coronation Cup.
 He started at odds of 9/4 and won from the New Zealand-bred champion Balmerino.

 Assessment

-Crow was awarded a rating of 134 by Timeform in 1976, making him the second best three-year-old colt in Europe, one pound behind Youth.
+Crow was awarded a rating of 134 by Timeform in 1976, making him the second-bestthree-year-old colt in Europe, one pound behind Youth.
 A rating of 130 is considered the mark of an above average Group One winner.
 In their book A Century of Champions, John Randall and Tony Morris rated Crow an "average" St Leger winner.